Updated: March 15, 2021

 Dear Tennessee Wine Lovers:

-Yet AGAIN, your elected representatives have introduced legislation that will limit your choice in wine.
+Legislation has been introduced that will limit your choice in wine.
 These bills surreptitiously eliminate your ability to purchase and receive wines directly from your favorite wineries.

 House Bill 742 by Rep. William Lamberth and Senate Bill 705, by Sen. Page Walley, would limit Tennessee residents to direct shipments sent ONLY FROM THE VINEYARD and not through what are called fulfillment houses.
 Fulfillment houses are widely used by wineries to warehouse wine, pick and pack shipments, and then arrange for shipment using common carriers like UPS and Tennessee’s own FedEx.
 They are an important part of the supply chain.

-House Bill 742 was heard in the House Departments & Agencies Subcommittee yesterday, which passed it on a voice vote.
-There were a wide range of errors and misinformation in the testimony and, unfortunately, the bill now will be heard by the full Committee the week of March 8.
+House Bill 742 was heard in the House Departments & Agencies Subcommittee and passed on a voice vote, March 2.
+There were a wide range of errors and misinformation in the testimony.

 - Forward this Message to Your Friends and Colleagues: Legislators really do listen to consumers and we need wine lovers to speak up.

 - Follow us on Facebook: We post news and updates on Facebook.